lawrenceevalyn/THE-DISS/README.md

 * Read 18thC texts voraciously, to inform my gut intuition of the period
 * Use ESTC data to model the decade 1789-99
 * Figure out what question the field of literary study is trying to answer, exactly
+* Just throw all my research ideas into this one repo, and figure out later how it connects

 # Research Log